England is now subject to National lockdown: Stay at Home restrictions. You must stay at home.

 Every year we publish all of our results in the Annual Statement Report.
-The 2018 Annual Statement Report on air quality is available below, along with a summary document detailing the locations of our monitoring sites, and results.
-The 2019 report will be published during the summer.
+The Annual Statement Reports on air quality for 2018, 2019 and 2020 are available below, along with a summary document detailing the locations of our monitoring sites, and results.

 Visit My Journey website to find out the facts about air quality, effects on health and help bust the myths on engine idling.

 Please contact us with any air pollution-related queries or comments by email at email@example.com or alternatively, phone City Help Desk on 023 9283 4167.